ignition-devs/ignition-api-7.9/README.md

 Ignition consists of the following packages:

+* com
 * java/javax
 * system

+### com

+These are libraries for some of Inductive Automation's Java packages and functions that are imported in `system` packages.

 ### java/javax

-These are libraries for some Java packages and functions that are imported in `system` packages meant to be used on systems where no JDK can be installed, and the project interpreter is Python 2.7.
+These are libraries for some Java packages and functions that are imported in `system` packages meant to be used on systems where no JDK can be installed, and the project interpreter is Python 2.

 ### system